+Thank you

-Thank you May I start by thanking our customers both for their business and for all the feedback we get from them as to how we can improve what we do.
-Then our shareholders for their continued support and the time May I start by thanking our customers both for their business and for all the feedback we get from them as to how we can improve what we do.
-Then our shareholders for their continued support and the time May I start by thanking our customers both for their business and for all the feedback we get from them as to how we can improve what we do.
-Then our shareholders for their continued support and the time our staff our management team, and our Board - for everything they do to build such a successful, and sustainably different, business.
+May I start by thanking our customers both for their business and for all the feedback we get from them as to how we can improve what we do.
+Then our shareholders for their continued support and the time many of them take to understand our business and its drivers.
+Above all, may I thank our people - our staff, our management team, and our Board - for everything they do to build such a successful, and sustainably different, business.